 Grupo Multitel, whose Chairman and CEO is Eugenio Galdón, is the Consortium’s strategic partner and contracted manager, contributing its technical expertise and experience in piloting projects like Red Compartida.
 Multitel’s projects include the roll-out of a cable network in Spain to create the first integrated quadruple-play telecom operator (fixed and mobile telephony, Internet and pay TV), which has been operating for almost 20 years under the ONO brand.
 Currently Galdón is the Executive Vice Chairman and chairs the Delegate Committee at ALTÁN Redes.

-Grupo Multitel has spearheaded the creation of the ALTÁN Redes; while Joaquín Coronado, a Grupo Multitel partner with vast experience in the telecom sector in various countries, has, as Executive Director of Altán’s offer, prepared the offer leading a team of fifty professionals.
-As of today, he is ALTÁN Redes Executive Member of the Board, and Borges is the Company’s Strategy Director.
+Grupo Multitel has spearheaded the creation of ALTÁN Redes; while Joaquín Coronado and Nicolás Borges, Grupo Multitel partners with vast experience in the telecom sector in various countries, prepared the offer leading a team of fifty professionals.
+As of today, Coronado is ALTÁN Redes Executive Member of the Board, and Borges is the Company’s Strategy Director.

-The project’s largest investor is Marapendi Holding B.V., an indirect subsidiary of North Haven Infrastructure Partners II, an infrastructure fund with a value-add strategy to invest in OECD countries around the world, managed by Morgan Stanley Infrastructure.
+The project’s largest investor is Marapendi Holding B.V., an indirect subsidiary of North Haven Infrastructure Partners II, an infrastructure fund with a value-add strategy to invest in OECD countries, managed by Morgan Stanley Infrastructure.
 Morgan Stanley Infrastructure is the private infrastructure investment platform within Morgan Stanley Investment Management and among its various funds manages a total of $5.2 billion, with additional co-investment availability of up to $2.2 billion.
-Its participation is 33.38%.

 FFLATAM-15-2, is the trust issuer of fiduciary certificates No. F / 2292, held in Banco lnvex, SA, a Multiple Banking Institution pertaining to lnvex Grupo Financiero, as Fiduciary, entered on July 24, 2015, with the ticker FFLA2CK-15.

-Also, Miguel S. Escobedo, a prestigious Mexican lawyer and initial supporter of Red Compartida, is participating in the project through Hansam, S.A. de C.V., holding 9.35% of the consortium.
+Also, Miguel S. Escobedo, a prestigious Mexican lawyer and initial supporter of Red Compartida, is participating in the project through Hansam, S.A. de C.V.

-Eugenio Galdón, Chairman of Multitel, will be investing in his own right through Isla Guadalupe Investments with a participation of 3.34%.
+Eugenio Galdón, Chairman of Multitel, will be investing in his own right through Isla Guadalupe Investments.